archivesspace/archivesspace/frontend/public/mirador/README.md

 > on the same version, so an upgrade has to be made in both or the staff and
 > public viewers will drift apart.
 The Universal Viewer is duplicated the same
 > way (`frontend/public/uv/` and `public/public/uv/`), so upgrading both bundled
 > viewers means updating four directories.
+The update task below writes both
+> copies of a viewer, so the two only drift if they are edited by hand.

 - Version: **4.1.0** (from the `mirador` npm package `dist/`)
 - License: Apache-2.0 (see `LICENSE.txt`)